Strattic raises $6.5M to bring static WordPress to the masses – TechCrunch

 Lawrence, however, also told me, that getting funding wasn’t easy at first.
 VCs in Israel weren’t really looking to fund a WordPress company at the time, even though Strattic was growing (mostly organically) at a very nice pace and getting real customers.
 So in order to raise this round, the company went to Silicon Valley, looking to raise $2 million but came back with $6.5 million in an oversubscribed round.

-The team plans to use the new funding round to build out its product team and start rolling out new features quickly.
+The team plans to use the new funding to build out its product team and start rolling out new features quickly.
 Currently, for example, there are still a few types of sites that don’t work with Strattic, including those that use the popular WooCommerce system, because they rely on database connections.
 Support for these types of sites is in the works, though.